‘Vaccine snob’ travelers head to Guam for sun, sea — and shots

 “South Koreans have outgrown the fear of North Korean missile threats and are now learning to live with the coronavirus,” said Shin, an international law researcher at Yonsei University in Seoul.

 South Korea, one of the island’s top sources of tourists, is recording more than 1,000 infections a day.
-And while the outbreak in Guam — population 170,000 — is small compared with those elsewhere, vaccine tourists face other, more prosaic concerns.
+And while the outbreak on Guam — population 170,000 — is small compared with those elsewhere, vaccine tourists face other, more prosaic concerns.

 “I’ve done everything that’s still open to tourists, from shooting and hiking to jet skiing, kayaking, scuba diving and surfing,” Lin, the Taiwanese resort owner, said the night before he headed home in late August, fully vaccinated, and into mandatory two-week quarantine.